MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 In quantum computing, resource estimation is the process to determine the resources, that is the number of qubits, number of quantum gates, processing time, etc., that will be required for a given quantum program, assuming (or taking as parameters) certain hardware characteristics.

-Quantum resource estimation allows you to understand the simulated resources required to run a particular algorithm.
-By continuously evaluating a quantum program against a common set of metrics, you can understand the improvement of your theoretical approaches.
+Quantum resource estimation allows you to understand the simulated resources required to run a particular algorithm instance.
+By continuously evaluating your quantum program against a common set of metrics, you can understand how changes to the program implementation impact practicality by observing the changes in physical resources.

 ## Why is resource estimation important in the development of quantum computing?